 Nothing will actually happen, however, until you change your name servers to point to Cloudflare (they provide you with 2 nameservers to use, use both).
 We recommend you do this right away, site visitors won't see any change at this point but it will give you more control.

-To start making changes, click DNS option (3rd blue box from the left) and create (or edit) a CNAME for www to point to www.impact.locable.com - see below.
+To start making changes, click DNS option and create (or edit) a CNAME for www to point to www.impact.locable.com - see below.

 Note, if anything says it "Points to @" you'll want to edit it to point to the IP address in the @ Value i.e instead of pointing at @ it'll point directly to the IP address - see below.